 - themes (e.g. parenthood, as in Rachel Cusk’s The Lucky Ones)

-- a certain year or period in time (Florian Illies’ 1913: The Year Before the Storm comes to mind, although I’m not entirely sure … )
+- a certain year or period in time (Florian Illies’ 1913: The Year Before the Storm comes to mind, although it’s more of a collection of linked vignettes … )

-Why do you publish these stories on a website and not in a print book or ebook?
+Why do you publish these stories on a website?

-The vision behind Shade of the Morning Sun is to create a big web of interrelated stories that link to each other.
+Shade of the Morning Sun is meant to be a big web of interrelated stories that link to each other.

 Because it makes it possible for me to write whatever I like when I like it – in the same collection of linked stories!